This lesson covers the factors that affect the observed airspeed and nose attitude at the stall.

 The next symptom is less effective control as a result of the lowering airspeed.
-However, the effectiveness of the rudder and/or elevator will be determined by the amount of power being used.
-In this case, the elevators will generally retain sufficient effectiveness to bring the aeroplane to the critical angle without a sink developing.
+However, the effectiveness of the rudder and elevator will be determined by the amount of power being used.
+In this case, the elevator will generally retain sufficient effectiveness to bring the aeroplane to the critical angle without a sink developing.
 Control pressure in pitch will be heavier.

 The stall warning device (which is not a true symptom) follows this.
 Because the stall speed with power and/or flap is reduced, the stall warning will sound later, at a lower airspeed.

 The last symptom is the buffet.
 The amount of buffet detected depends on the mainplane and tailplane configuration, as discussed in basic stalling.
 In both the high-wing/low-tailplane and low-wing/low-tailplane types, the flap deflects the airflow down onto the tailplane, and the buffet will be more noticeable.
 This will depend on the power setting used, as the slipstream may mask any increased effect.
 In the low-wing/high-tailplane arrangement there may be little change, but again depending on slipstream effects.